 Conditions We Treat

 We see many different types of sports injuries, from sprained ankles to traumatic brain injuries.
-The most common conditions we see include:
+The conditions we see include:

 ConcussionsConcussions are traumatic brain injuries that occur when a blow or jolt to the head or body causes the brain to bounce off the skull.
 These are serious injuries that can affect how the brain functions.